avapolzin/avapolzin.github.io/_pages/teaching.md

 	- Autumn 2024
 - **Founder/Facilitator**, Pedagogy in the Physical Sciences talk series, 2024 - Present

+**Instructor of Record**, University of Chicago Summer Session, 2025
+- ASTR 11901: *The Physics of Stars - An Introduction*
+	- Invited by department to lead at-capacity, three-week intensive summer course

 <hr style="height:1px; visibility:hidden;" />

 #### Yale University